recart/career/test-assignments/infrastructure-engineer-assignment.md

 ### Infrastructure Engineer Test Assignment

 Your task is to create a request caching solution by implementing an Nginx module in Lua, without using the built-in request cache of Nginx.
+It should only work for GET requests.
 Use Redis as storage.

 An ideal solution would have a few basic tests to cover the functionality.